Takonan/csc411_a3/README.md

 # csc411_a3
 Using machine learning to classify facial expression.

+## Stuff to try
+1. Mirror the training data for double the amount of training data.
+Mirror it horrizontally before flattening it into 1D (1024) array.
+2. Implement ELM with python-ELM and use bagging

 ##File descriptions

 You should use only "labeled_images.mat" and "unlabeled_images.mat" to learn your model.
 Then you should apply your learned model on public_test_images.mat in order to generate a submission.